cscorley/dissertation/chapters/5_discussion/3_combo.md

 \input{tables/versus-wilcox-all-flt-context}

-In Table \ref{table:versus-wilcox-all-flt-context}, we see five out of seven configuration comparisons favoring context inclusion for the FLT task.
+In Table \ref{table:versus-wilcox-all-flt-context}, I see five out of seven configuration comparisons favoring context inclusion for the FLT task.
 Strikingly, only one out of all comparisons was statistically significant,
 $(C,M)$ compared to $(M)$.
 Two configurations, $(A,R,C)$ and $(A,C)$, degrade